Josobo/seeding-nc-news/README.md

 A backend project for a Reddit-style news platform built with Node.js, Express, and PostgreSQL.
 This project provides a fully relational database, seeded development/test data, and a RESTful API for accessing articles, comments, topics, and users.

-The application supports sorting, filtering, voting, commenting, and robust error handling, making it suitable for frontend integration and backend portfolio projects.
+The application supports sorting, filtering, voting, commenting, and robust error handling.

 ### Architecture Overview